-How To Make Bread With A Bread Machine
+How to Make Bread in a Bread Machine

-Just like hand-made bread, you only need four ingredients to make bread from a machine:
+You only need four ingredients to make bread with a bread machine:

 - Liquid (typically water or milk)